-This article takes a look at how coolsculpting works, what it’s used for and its overall effectiveness, according to experts.
-We also include the potential risks and side effects, and the cost of coolsculpting treatments.
+This guide takes a look at how coolsculpting works, what it’s used for and its overall effectiveness, according to experts.
+We also include the potential risks and side effects, do’s and don’ts, and the cost of coolsculpting treatments.

 We’ve interviewed several experts on this topic, including board certified plastic surgeons, a Chief Medical Officer, and board certified dermatologist, who offer details about coolsculpting so you can decide if this treatment is right for you.
 We’ve also included before and after pictures submitted by our experts, so you can see the results for yourself.

 Keep in mind that this article is not intended as medical advice.
 Before you undergo a coolsculpting treatment, it’s important to consult with your medical professional first.

 What Is Coolsculpting and How Does It Work?